The Latest Dutch Bike Innovations

 espresso-bakfiets 2 on-your-trike

-Espresso is good.
+Coffee is good.
 Bakfietsen are good.
 So why not combine them into mobile coffee vending trikes?
-It’s a business with low barrier to entry, catchy and probably fun too.
+It’s a business with a very low barrier to entry, catchy and probably fun too.
 Great idea and though you write us weekly to build such a beast… you’re actually not the first one to think of it.
 You might have first seen it on TV.

 (more…)